Before the advent of the self-service payment card readers, cashiers would regularly ask “Will you be paying with debit or credit?”

-That’s the one question I get asked almost every day.
 When it comes to paying with plastic, there are debates about which one is better.
-Generally, I prefer to pay with credit but the decision to hand over your debit or credit card really depends on the type of purchase you are making.
+Many prefer to pay with credit, especially those who don’t know whether they have enough cash in their checking account, but the decision to hand over your debit or credit card really depends on the type of purchase you are making.

-Some people think credit cards are too great of a temptation and prefer to stick with debit cards.
+Some people think credit cards are too great of a temptation and prefer to stick with debit cards or other alternatives.
 Others like the “freedom” of credit cards and use them to accumulate points and build credit.
 Regardless of which type, most of us carry at least one type of payment card.
 It’s more convenient than cash and checks, and the transaction shows up soon after you swipe your card.

 So why use a credit card at all?
 Well, there are several reasons why credit cards are attractive.

-- You can spend more than you currently have and pay it back later.
+- You can spend more than you currently have and pay it back later (but use caution)

 For most people though, using both a debit card and credit card makes sense.

 So, back to the big question: debit or credit?

 You might go with the debit card or cash for smaller purchases (less than $20), but even small transactions add up so you’ll need to keep track of your usage.
 If it’s a larger purchase and you either don’t have the cash in your account or don’t want to deplete your cash at once, you may choose to use your credit card instead.
 This may be even more attractive if you’re earning rewards or airline miles through your credit card.

 If you’re trying to build up your credit score by showing responsible use of your credit card, you may want to use it for those smaller purchases, too.
 Just make sure you pay your bill on time and in full (and preferably not just the minimum payments, which can be a trap).
 The credit card also will give you protection in case of fraud, the need for a refund, or other issues.
 But don’t reach for the credit card solely to put off payment, especially if you anticipate being charged interest for debt carried over to the next month.